SCThijsse/numix-gtk-theme/.github/CONTRIBUTING.md

-# Contributing to the Ninix Project
+# Contributing to the NinixDarker Project

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to the Ninix Project and its visual works, which are hosted in the [Ninix Project Organization](https://github.com/ninixproject) on GitHub.
+The following is a set of guidelines for contributing to the NinixDarker Project and its visual works, which are hosted in the [NinixDarker Project Organization](https://github.com/ninixdarkerproject) on GitHub.
 These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.

 #### Table Of Contents